MarkoBudimlic/Marko-Dev/README.md

 # Marko-Dev
-this is a fun space game parody i used free models from opengameart.org
+this is a fun Java space game parody using Canvas/JavaFX i used free models from opengameart.org